broadinstitute/cromwell/docs/Configuring.md

 }
 ```

-The above configuration will for instance use port `9000`.
+The above configuration will use port `9000`.

 Cromwell uses `akka-http` to serve requests.
 For more advanced configuration settings, refer to the [akka-http](https://doc.akka.io/docs/akka-http/current/scala/http/configuration.html) documentation.